SLB-Series Constant Current DC Load Banks with Wireless Cell Monitoring

 Model # SLB-Series

-Eagle Eye’s SLB-Series SMART Constant Current DC Load Banks are designed for acceptance testing, discharge testing, battery capacity testing, battery maintenance, engineering examination and other testing for DC power with load.
+Eagle Eye’s SLB-Series SMART Constant Current DC Load Banks are designed for acceptance testing, discharge testing, battery capacity testing, battery maintenance, engineering examination and other battery cell testing for DC power with load.
 The SMART technology allows a constant current discharge without the need for manual adjustment of current during the discharge test.
-Our SLB-Series load banks are portable, durable, economic, safe, easy-to-use and come complete with our DataView software, providing the user with a complete data management and analysis program.
+Our SLB-Series battery load testers are portable, durable, economical, safe, easy-to-use and come complete with our DataView software, providing the user with a complete data management and analysis program.

 |Sampling Interval:||5 seconds – 1 minute|